gitboard-io/gitboard-action/README.md

-# Update gitboard.io job status action
+# Update gitboard.io Dashboard action

 [gitboard.io](https://gitboard.io/) a real time build status dashboard for GitHub Actions.
 This action reports a jobs status to the gitboard.io api which is then reflected on gitboard.io.